Asad27phytonprojects/Asad27phytonprojects/README.md

 **Junior Data Analyst | Aspiring AI & ML Developer | Web Enthusiast**

 Welcome to my GitHub!
 I’m a BScS student with a love for computers, tech, and creating things that actually work.
-I started exploring computers when I was 7, and since then, coding and problem-solving have been my world.
+I started exploring computers at 7, and since then, coding and problem-solving have become my world.

 ---